j-gould/j-gould.github.io/_posts/2019-02-06-quickly create a virtual python environment.md

 author: Jonathan Gould
 ---

+This is the first in a series of "1 minute blogs" aimed at aspiring data scientists.
+I will attempt to keep them short, sharp, and practical.

 There will come a time when you install a python library and it creates havoc with your existing python environment.

 A very quick solution to enable you to install new libraries on a test or virtual environment and, if you choose, also include your global installed dependencies.